S1monlol/Imdb-but-based/README.md

 Clone this repository using `git clone https://github.com/S1monlol/Imdb-but-based.git`
 Change into the project directory using `cd imdb-but-based`
 Build the Docker image using `docker build -t imdb-but-based .`
-Set the API_KEY environment variable with your OMDB API key
+Set the API_KEY environment variable with your OMDB API key in .env
-Run the Docker container using `docker run -p {PORT}:8080 imdb-but-based`
+Run the Docker container using `docker run -p {PORT}:8080 --env-file .env imdb-but-based`
 Open http://localhost:{PORT} in your web browser to access the site

 # Usage